Power operations in the Kunneth spectral sequence and commutative HFp-algebras: Comparison Theorem

 where

 and

 We want to construct the map $\xi_{k,n}$

-extending $\xi_{k,n-1} \cup \xi_{k-1,n}$ to all of $\tGamma'^r_{k,n}$.
-Theorem \ref{thm: Comparison Theorem} outlines how we do this when the cofiber of the ``inclusion'' is free and we are mapping into an exact filtration.
+extending $\xi_{k,n-1} \cup \xi_{k-1,n}$ to all of $\tGamma'^{\pi}_{k,n}$.
+Theorem \ref{thm: Comparison Theorem} outlines how we do this when the cofiber of the ``inclusion'' is projective and we are mapping into an exact filtration.
 Observe that the cofiber of

 is just